cwendorf/Sourcebook/SPSS/data-analysis/independent.md

 ### Selecting the Analysis

-1. First, enter the data (described elsewhere).
+1. First, enter two sample data (described elsewhere).

 2. After the data are entered, select the "Analyze → Compare Means → Independent-Samples T Test" ption from the main menu.